duckduckgo/duckduckgo-help-pages/_docs/results/local-results-mobile.md

 1. Select **your browser** in the list and **allow** location access
 1.  **Reload** DuckDuckGo Search, and try again

-If the browser location on iOS remains unavailable, then go to Settings &gt; General &gt; Transfer or Reset iPhone &gt; Reset, then select 'Reset Location &amp; Privacy' from the list.
+If the browser location on iOS remains unavailable, then go to Settings &gt; General &gt; Transfer or Reset iPhone &gt; Reset, then select "Reset Location &amp; Privacy" from the list.
 Reload DuckDuckGo Search, and try again.
+Please be aware that when you clear your location, it will also revoke privacy permissions for all apps on your device, including access to your camera, microphone, and photos.
+This means that none of your apps will be able to use these features without your explicit permission again.

 #### Android: DuckDuckGo Private Browser